Tuesday, June 3, 2025

 • After every 5–10 successful projects

-• When you’re fully booked or turning down work
+• When you’re booked out or turning down work

-• When your portfolio and testimonials significantly improve
+• When your testimonials and case studies grow

 Final Thoughts